aidenwaring/CA_T2A1_Workbook/README.md

 d.
 Describe the way data is structured within the app.
 e.
 Identify entities which must be tracked by the app.
 f.
 Identify the relationships and associations between the entities you have identified in part (e).
 g.
-Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model).[50-100]
+Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model).

 **Answer:**